-Offers are normally made on the basis of 3 A-levels.
+Offers are normally made on the basis of three A-levels.
+Two subjects at A-level plus two at AS would also be considered.
+The minimum acceptable is two subjects at A-level plus one at AS though applicants offering this combination will be considered on an individual basis.
 A-level General Studies and A-level Critical Thinking are not acceptable.
 However, performance in these subjects may be taken into account in tie-break situations after the publication of A-level results in August.

 Repeat A-level Applicants

-The offer for repeat candidates may be one A-level grade higher than the normal asking grades.
+The offer for repeat applicants may be one A-level grade higher than the normal asking grades.
 Grades from the previous year can be held.
-Please note that only two attempts at admission are allowed.

-In addition to the general University Open Days held in September students made an offer will be invited to a UCAS Visit Day, which are usually held in February-April.
-This will allow you the opportunity to visit the University and to find out more about the Pharmaceutical Sciences degree and the facilities on offer.
+If you are made an offer then you may be invited to a Faculty/School Visit Day, which is usually held in the second semester.
+This will allow you the opportunity to visit the University and to find out more about the degree of your choice and the facilities on offer.
 It also gives you a flavour of the academic and social life at Queen's.

 If you cannot find the information you need here, please contact the University Admissions and Access Service (firstname.lastname@example.org), giving full details of your qualifications and educational background.